mhaugrud/msumcspy/_sources/Functions/Glossary.rst

     None
         A special Python value.
 One use in Python is that it is returned by functions that do not execute a return statement with a return argument.

+    Pythonic
+        In the spirit of the Python programming language.

     return value
         The value provided as the result of a function call.